-P363/4 will be a document only change to the BSC.
-National Grid ESO and Suppliers registering Generating Units will be positively impacted by this Modification.
+P364 will be a document only change to the BSC.
+National Grid ESO and Suppliers registering Generating Units will be positively impacted by this Modification should they need to register a BM Unit.

 We estimate the ELEXON implementation costs to be approximately £2,200 to implement the changes to the BSC and amend internal procedures.
 These changes will reduce timescales for progressing Non-Standard BM Unit applications.